Jesse Puljujärvi: Return to Kärpät (2019–2020)

-For the 2019–2020 season, Puljujärvi returned to the Oulun Kärpät's SM-liiga team with a one-year contract.
+For the 2019–2020 season, Puljujärvi returned to the Oulun Kärpät's Liiga team with a one-year contract.
 There was a clause in his contract according to which Puljujärvi could have moved to the NHL in the middle of the regular season by 1 December.
 However, he continued in Kärpät, where Puljujärvi formed an effective number one line together with Juho Lammikko and Mika Pyörälä.
 He led the team in points and goals and shared the top spot in assists with Juho Lammikko.
-In the entire SM-liiga leaderboard, he was in a shared fourth place with Tappara's Kristian Kuusela, until the SM-Liga season was ended due to the COVID-19 pandemic after the penultimate round of the regular season.
+In the entire Liiga leaderboard, he was in a shared fourth place with Tappara's Kristian Kuusela, until the Liiga season was ended due to the COVID-19 pandemic after the penultimate round of the regular season.
 In the Champions Hockey League, Puljujärvi was Kärpät's best scorer with Michal Krištof and Jakub Krejčík with four points.
 In August 2020, Puljujärvi signed a one-year contract extension with Kärpät.
 For the 2020–2021 season, he was named the team's alternate captain.